I love watching the NBA, even when my favorite teams have to rebuild for years on end.

 Most winning teams have multiple franchise players, though.
 While only one is the true star, the other is right below them.
 Even if it requires multiple drafts, a team needs to find that second star to complement their first.
 They should also play off of each other's strengths.
 If one star is a really good scorer, the other should be a good passer.

 6. Add a Defensive Presence

 The expression that defense wins championships has merits behind it.
 Teams that rely solely on offense do not win.
-Think the New York Knicks.
-All those points they score don't get them very many wins, even when having a great player like Carmelo Anthony.
-He scores the ball, yet the defense is lacking.
-To complete their rebuild, the Thunder traded for Kendrick Perkins to help protect them under the basket.
-The Lakers tried trading for Dwight Howard to give them that defensive presence.
+Think of the New York Knicks with Carmelo Anthony.
+All those points they scored didn't get them very many wins, even when they had a great player like Carmelo Anthony.
+He scored the ball, yet the defense was lacking.
 Whether it be through trade, draft, or free agency, a team should look to add a defender that can protect the basket from opposing teams scoring.

 7. Be Smart in Free Agency